pixelistik/text-linter/README.md

 # text-linter

-> A text quality checker
+A text quality checker.

+Paste your text into a textarea in the browser.
+Common mistakes will be highlighted and optionally fixed.

+Look at `Rules.js` in order to extend and adapt the rules that are checked.

 ## Build Setup